bilowik/bevy_wasm_touch_fix/README.md

 In the case that additional adjustments are needed on your end, you should utilize the [AdditionalTouchOffset] resource and add any additional offset there that is needed and it will be included in the offsetting of the touch events.

+I also do not know the exact implications (if any) of pulling off the events and pushing them back on.
+I guaranteed that both a and b queues remain the same (+ the offset of course) before and after the offsetting, but the event count will increment twice as fast.